-When mutant prosecutions rose, Mystique in her function as a team leader decided that it were safer for the Brotherhood of Evil Mutants to work for the government.
+When mutant prosecutions rose, Mystique in her function as a team leader decided that it was safer for the Brotherhood of Evil Mutants to work for the government.
 In exchange for full pardons, the old Brotherhood offered their services to Valerie Cooper, at that time a United States National Security Advisor.
 Not entirely convinced of their sincerity, Cooper wanted the team to arrest Magneto, the Brotherhoods founder, as a proof of their betterment.
 They got a new name (Freedom Force) and a new member (Spiral).
-Magneto, at this point himself in a state of reformation from his former ways as a criminal, was helped by his new allies, the X-Men, when being attacked at a remembrance ceremony for the Holocaust, but decided in the end to turn himself in to make up for his former crimes.
+Magneto, at this point himself in a state of reformation from his former ways as a criminal, was helped by his new allies, the X-Men, when being attacked at a remembrance ceremony for the Holocaust but decided in the end to turn himself in to make up for his former crimes.

 Freedom Force were created by Chris Claremont.

-Freedom Force stays fairly consistent for most of it's existence, although members tended to come and go, the core members of Mystique, Blob, Pyro and Avalanche stayed around.
+Freedom Force stays fairly consistent for most of its existence, although members tended to come and go, the core members of Mystique, Blob, Pyro and Avalanche stayed around.

 Major Story Arcs